santhosh-0302/AWT-java-demo-Mousemotion-dector/README.md

-Applet using detect mouse position in appletviewer console page
+java using Applet to  detect mouse position in appletviewer console page